Frequently Asked Questions

 What kind of financial aid is available to graduate students?

 A limited number of scholarships and fellowships are awarded to graduate students with outstanding academic credentials.
 Decisions concerning such awards are made primarily on the basis of previous academic performance and scores from the Graduate Record Examination.
 Partial tuition scholarships are available for some second-year MS students.
-For master’s students interested in pursuing a career in the public schools, grants are available through the Department and/or the College of Education.
 Individual faculty may also employ students as research assistants on grants; however, these opportunities vary from semester to semester.
 Tuition support and/or a monthly stipend are available to most doctoral students, in the form of scholarships, teaching assistantships, or research assistantships.

 What are my chances of getting a scholarship or fellowship?